-Use six inch or longer stakes or staples.
-Anchor the sod on slopes that are 4:1 or steeper.
+On slopes that are 4:1 or steeper, anchor the sod using 6 inch or longer stakes or staples.
 Space the anchors 18 to 36 inches apart along the longitudinal axis of the sod strip.
-Drive anchors to within one inch above the sod surface.
+Drive anchors to within 1 inch of the sod surface.

-D. Maintenance.
+D. Watering.